anarnwa/Interface/AddOns/GlobalIgnoreList/readme.txt

 => VERSION HISTORY

+=> 8.2.1

+Added option to never apply spam filters to Guild chat.
+This option is turned on by default in the options tab.

 => 8.2.0

 Fixed a residual 8.1 issue that was causing GIL to fail to remove players on synchronization